txssec/txssec/git/Commit.md

 The scope could be anything specifying place or module of the commit change.
 For example webpack, redux, user, etc...

-##### User

-The user could be the first 3 characters of your git username or the name you prefer to be called.

 ##### Subject

 The subject contains succinct description of the change: